Where’s My Disk Space Going?

 (Image: canva.com)

 Question: Our disk drive is split into a C: and a D: drive.
 We only ever save on the D: drive, but the C: drive has only about 540MB left available!
-Apart from about 5GB of photos, I can’t understand what is taking up all the memory.
-The memory seems to continually go down and is now getting to a critical level.
-I have run malware checks and deleted all critical errors, but still not been able to free up any memory.
+Apart from about 5GB of photos, I can’t understand what is taking up all the memory disk space.
+The memory disk space seems to continually go down and is now getting to a critical level.
+I have run malware checks and deleted all critical errors, but still have not been able to free up any memory disk space.
 I can’t even defrag as I need 20% free to run this option.

-Somehow, no matter how much we have, disk space never seems enough.
-As we collect pictures and programs (and the programs themselves collect data), more and more disk space is consumed.
-With so much happening on our computers these days, it’s difficult to understand what’s taking up space.
+No matter how much we have, disks never seem to be large enough.
+As we collect pictures, videos, and programs (and the programs themselves collect data), more and more disk space is consumed.
+With so much happening on our computers these days, it’s difficult to understand what’s taking up the most space.

 Fortunately, I can recommend a free tool that can give us some very helpful data.